Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Path planning strategy and chaos control technique

-The rest of this section will provide an overview of the CCPP process in ROS using the flowchart shown in Fig. \ref{fig:Flowchart}.
-As seen, the first step is to create the occupancy-grid map via simultaneous localization and mapping (SLAM).
-The resulting occupancy grid map is then published as map data.
-As discussed earlier, part of the map data is the $PDA$.
-The $(X,Y)_M$ values of all cells that represent free space, are derived from the $ind$ values of the aforementioned cells in the $PDA$ (using Eqs. (\ref{eqn:5}) and then (\ref{eqn:4})).
-These $(X,Y)_M$ values are stored in an array which is fed as part of the input to the clustering algorithm.
-The clustering algorithm uses this information to divide the environment into zones.
-The matrix $M_Z$ stores zones information.
-The storage matrix $M_C$ is created using all the index information from the $PDA$ and zones information. $M_C$ keeps track of cell coverage to memory.
-Then, the chaotic coverage path planning procedure is carried out as thus: The ArnoldTrajectoryPlanner ($ATP$) function, as outlined in Algorithm 1, employs the Arnold system to continuously generate chaotic trajectories within the map frame until the desired coverage ($dc$) is achieved.
-Algorithm 1 utilizes the information provided by the $PDA$ to facilitate obstacle avoidance decision-making.
+Then, the chaotic coverage path planning process is carried out.
+We developed 5 algorithms which make up the Coverage Scanner and Path Planning Controller introduced in section \ref{sec:Overview of System Architecture}.
+Algorithms 1, 2 and 3 make up the Path Planning Controller, while Algorithms 4 to 5 form the Coverage Scanner.
+The ArnoldTrajectoryPlanner ($ATP$) function, as outlined in Algorithm 1, employs the Arnold system to continuously generate chaotic trajectories within the map frame until the $dc$ is achieved.
+Algorithm 1 utilizes the information provided by the $PDA$ to facilitate obstacle avoidance decision making.
 In response to the information provided by the $PDA$, Algorithm 1 interacts with Algorithms 2 and 3, directing chaotic trajectories away from obstacles.
 Algorithm 2 (called by Algorithm 1) leverages the quadtree and a two-parameter cost function.
 Algorithms 2 and 3 exchange information to calculate these two parameters, which they subsequently relay to Algorithm 1.
 Meanwhile, Algorithm 5 plays a role in publishing data regarding the least-covered zones.
 Algorithm 1 utilizes this information to strategically distribute chaotic trajectories across the map.
 Algorithm 4 receives published data from the ROS sensor\_msgs and ROS tf package, which it combines with information from the quadtree to calculate total coverage ($tc$) with the help of Algorithm 5.
 Algorithm 5 updates the information in the storage matrices $M_C$ and $M_Z$ to keep track of the coverage of every zone. $M_C$ keeps track of covered cells and $M_Z$ tracks zone coverage.
 Algorithm 4 then uses the information in $M_Z$ to calculate $tc$.
 Each iteration of Algorithm 4 uses up-to-date sensor data and $TF_{MS}$ to accurately calculate $tc$ until $dc$ is reached.
 Once $dc$ is reached, Algorithms 4 and 1 are prompted to stop.
 The initial position of the robot in the map frame ($(X,Y)_{RM}$) is used as a starting point to generate trajectory points successively. $(X,Y)_{RM}$ is retrieved from the transformation of odometry data using the tf package.
-Next section starts with discussing the obstacle avoidance technique and explains the interaction between the Algorithms 1, 2, and 3.
+The next section starts with discussing the obstacle avoidance technique and explains the interaction between the Algorithms 1, 2, and 3.